Alicia Nicki Washington: 2006-2020

 In 2006, Washington became an assistant professor of CS at Howard University, where she was the first Black woman CS faculty.
 At Howard, Washington helped develop Google's "Google In Residence" program.
 Washington joined Winthrop University in 2015 as an associate professor of CS.

 Duke University (2020-present)

 Washington joined Duke University's faculty as a professor of CS in June 2020.

+Washington founded the course "Race, Gender, Class, and Computing" during her first year of being a professor at Duke University in 2020.

 Washington, along with Dr. Shaundra Daily and PhD candidate Cecilé Sadler, created the Cultural Competence in Computing (3C) Fellows Program.

 In 2021, Washington and Daily were awarded a $10 million grant from the National Science Foundation to establish Duke University's Alliance for Identity-Inclusive Computing Education (AIICE).